vishalcloudyuga/dcos-docs/1.8/administration/overlay-networks/ip-per-container.md

 ---
 nav_title: Configuring IP-per-Container
-post_title: Configuring IP-per-Container in Overlay Networks
+post_title: Configuring IP-per-Container in Virtual Networks
 feature_maturity: preview
 menu_order: 10
 ---

-The overlay network feature is enabled by default in DC/OS.
-The default configuration of DC/OS provides an overlay network, `dcos`, whose YAML configuration is as follows:
+The virtual network feature is enabled by default in DC/OS.
+The default configuration of DC/OS provides an virtual network, `dcos`, whose YAML configuration is as follows:

 ```yaml
   dcos_overlay_network: